OceanOptics/FloatProcessor/README.md

   - ADD support other float models: PROVOR, APEX
   - ADD corrections (CDOM, Dark) to fluorescence chlorophyll *a* profiles
   - ADD drift correction to attenuation profiles
-  - IMPROVE NPQ correction with Xing17
+  - IMPROVE NPQ correction with Xing17 using PAR signal
   - ADD export in NetCDF format
   - IMPROVE remove warnings from gsw when NaN values
   - REFACTORING process.py in one class
+  - ADD Order float by active|more recent deployment in dashboard status
+  - ADD dark correction for PAR sensor
+  - CHECK N0574 inactive for 14 days